-The Real Estate Council is closely monitoring news and updates about the ongoing COVID-19/coronavirus pandemic and will follow the guidance of the Centers for Disease Control and Prevention (CDC) and other government authorities, as the health, safety, and well-being of our members remains our greatest priority.
+The Real Estate Council is closely monitoring news and updates about the ongoing COVID-19/coronavirus pandemic, as the health, safety, and well-being of our members remains our greatest priority.
 In the days, weeks, and months ahead, TREC will monitor local, state, and federal responses to the pandemic and how they impact the commercial real estate industry.

 If you have a resource you’d like for us to share, please contact Bill San Antonio.

 The Real Estate Council’s office will remain closed until further notice.
 Staff will be available via phone and email.

 TREC is hosting board and committee meetings via conference call or video conferencing.
 Please contact your TREC staff liaison for more information.

 In recent weeks, Texas has gradually reopened parts of the state under a phased plan from Gov. Greg Abbott.